danninemx/project-issue-manager/README.md

 ### For Developers <a name="guide-developer"></a>

 <p align='right'><a href='#top'><sup>[Back to Top]</sup></a></p>

 #### 1. Create a developer account

-Sign in with your email address.
+Sign in with your SNS account or email address.
 If you do not yet have an account, one will be automatically generated using your email address.

 #### 2. Set up project details on the platform